dcSpark/shinkai-node/README.md

 </h1>
 <p align="center">Shinkai allows you to create AI agents without touching code.
 Define tasks, schedule actions, and let Shinkai write custom code for you.
 Native crypto support included.<br/><br/> There is a companion repo called Shinkai Apps which contains the frontend that encapsulates this project, you can find it <a href="https://github.com/dcSpark/shinkai-apps">here</a>.</p><br/>

+## Overview

+Shinkai Node is the backend service that powers the Shinkai network of AI agents.
+It exposes an HTTP API, manages jobs and tasks, runs inference chains and handles vector searches.
+The project is written in Rust and organized as a cargo workspace composed of several crates.

+### Repository Structure

+- `shinkai-bin/shinkai-node/` – main executable crate.
+The entry point is `src/main.rs` which starts the node via `runner.rs`.
+- `shinkai-libs/` – collection of library crates used by the node (crypto identities, message primitives, filesystem, embedding, HTTP API, tools primitives, sqlite helpers, etc.).
+- `docs/` – architecture notes, installation guides, OpenAPI schemas and testing documentation.
+- `scripts/` – helper scripts for local development such as `run_node_localhost.sh`.
+- `cloud-node/` – example configuration for running the node on cloud VMs.
+- `perf_scripts/` – scripts for performance testing.

+You can browse the documentation in the `docs/` folder to learn more about inference chains, endpoint creation and testing practices.

 ## Documentation

 General Documentation: [https://docs.shinkai.com](https://docs.shinkai.com)